 LLMsparked something I had not felt in a long time: Coding as part of a good team can be genuinely exciting.
 And that feeling I once had while hacking away with my friends came back.

 As a software architect, I focus on a modular design and clear architectural boundaries.
-I ensure that exposed interfaces are solid so the code behind them can be improved or corrected when necessary4.
+I ensure that exposed interfaces are solid so the code behind them can be improved or corrected when necessary5.
 Tests operate on these interfaces, so I am satisfied when the black box behind them behaves as expected and the implementation remains readable and well structured.
 In this project, many of the algorithms were produced with the assistance of an LLM, exposed by the aforementioned interfaces.

 Welcome to the emerging world of LLM assisted coding!
 Although everything is backed by unit tests, the algorithms generated by an LLM may still contain (subtle) flaws.
 Here is the twist: The tests were written by the LLM as well!
 A word of warning: For critical code (all production code is critical code) make sure you fully understand the code as well as the tests and make sure they cover the good, the bad, the ugly and the edge cases!
 I am still working on that.
 So any flaws are ready to be uncovered and refined as you explore DIYLLM and submit pull requests!

-Introducing the DIYLLM building blocks
+The DIYLLM building blocks

-The DIYLLM application is written in Java, a more verbose programming language and therefore best suited for educational purposes, and both its source code and Javadoc are designed to be explored like a navigable code wiki.
+The DIYLLM application is written in Java, a more verbose programming language and therefore best suited for educational purposes and both its source code and Javadoc are designed to be explored like a navigable code wiki.
 Starting from the CLI, the architecture unfolds in clearly separated layers.

 The Main class acts as the CLI driven controller and delegates commands to its thin Service layer.
-The service exposes the main functions of the system: train, generate, interactive, and inspect.
+The service exposes the main functions of the system: train, generate, interactive and inspect.

 At the core sits the Model which combines an exchangeable Tokenizer and an exchangeable LanguageModel, both using the same Normalizer.
 The Model is also responsible for persistence.
 Training is handled by the Trainer.
 It uses the Tokenizer to build the vocabulary and the LanguageModel to learn the statistical model, all operating on normalized input.
 Generation is handled by the Generator.
 It uses the Tokenizer vocabulary and the trained LanguageModel to process prompts and produce output, again alongside the Normalizer.
 Inspection operates on the Model to expose information about the tokenizer’s vocabulary and the internal state of the language model.

-Start exploring the DIYLLM application
+Explore the DIYLLM application

 1. Clone the repository